Skip to footer content

 • Memory streams: Optimal for dynamically generated PDFs using HTML to PDF

-How Do I Create My First Blazor PDF Viewer Component?
+How Do You Create a Blazor PDF Viewer Component?

-Let's build a basic Blazor PDF viewer component that can display PDF documents.
-First, create a new Razor component:
+Build a basic Blazor PDF viewer component that can display PDF documents.
+Create a new Razor component in your project:

 @page "/pdfviewer"